 - Complete special projects as delegated by the director of residence life.

-The undergraduate hall director reports directly to the director of residence life who is his/her immediate supervisor.
-The dean of students and the director of residence life are responsible for his/her selection, in-service training and evaluation.
+The undergraduate hall director reports directly to the director of residence life who is their immediate supervisor.
+The dean of students and the director of residence life are responsible for the selection, in-service training, and evaluation of hall directors.

 Conditions of Employment